-SOC 390 SOCIAL WELFARE POLICY
+SOC 390 SOCIAL WELFARE POLICY (3)

 This course focuses on the process of social welfare policy formation at the state and federal level.
 Reviews the history of social welfare policy in the United States and the impact changing policy has on clients, social services and social work roles.
 Prerequisite: SOC 190, SOC 395 or consent of instructor.
-Alternate years, Fall '09.
+Fall, odd years.

-SOC 395 CLASSICAL SOCIAL THEORY (W)
+SOC 395 CLASSICAL SOCIAL THEORY (W) (3)